lauracondon/pands-problem-sheet/README.md

 #### Code Explanation:

+To start with, the datetime module is imported - this is a built-in module in Python that allows you to work with dates and times in your program.
+As we only need to determine what day of the week it is, only the date class from datetime is imported.

+Next date.today() is used to create an instance with the current local date expressed in the format year, month, and day.
+This is stored in the variable 'today'.

+To determine what day of the week it is, .weekday() is used on the variable 'today' and the output is stored as the variable 'what_day'.

+When using .weekday() the days of the week are expressed not as strings but as integers (with Monday == 0 and Sunday == 6).
+Knowing this we can use a simple if statement to determine what today is.
+If today is less than 5 it is a weekday and if it is anything else it is the weekend.
+The program outputs a different specified message to the user depending on the answer.

 #### References:
  - Programiz. *Python datetime.* https://www.programiz.com/python-programming/datetime (accessed 19/02/2021)
  - Pythonic. *Weekday Function In Python.* https://pythontic.com/datetime/date/weekday (accessed 19/02/2021)